 Antislavery activism in west-central New York State would later climax in the Jerry Rescue of October 1, 1851.
-On that date, a mob of abolition activists led by abolitionist leader and philanthropist Gerrit Smith and Underground Railroad leader Jermain Loguen raided a Syracuse police station and freed William “Jerry” Henry, an escaped slave who ultimately fled to Canada.
-That event would be recalled as a crowning triumph of Northern abolition activism.
+On that date, a raiding party of abolition activists led by abolitionist leader and philanthropist Gerrit Smith and Underground Railroad leader Jermain Loguen raided a Syracuse police station and freed William “Jerry” Henry, an escaped slave who ultimately fled to Canada.
+That event would be recalled as a crowning triumph of northern abolition activism.
 The event is now celebrated by a monument in downtown Syracuse.

 The Cazenovia convention was organized by Gerrit Smith in his capacity as president of the New York State Vigilance Committee.
-On August 21, proceedings were held at the Congregational Free Church on Lincklaen Street.
+Frederick Douglass chaired the proceedings.
+On August 21, the convention began at the Congregational Free Church on Lincklaen Street.
 (Earlier, in 1835 and 1836, the Rev. John Ingersoll, father of freethought orator Robert Green Ingersoll and himself an ardent abolitionist, preached at this church.
-At the time the church was led by the abolitionist preacher Luther Myrick, who, also in 1835, donated a burial plot to the impoverished Rev. Ingersoll when his wife died in Cazenovia)
+At the time the church was led by the abolitionist preacher Luther Myrick, who, also in 1835, donated a burial plot to the impoverished Rev. Ingersoll when his wife died in Cazenovia.)

-The Free Church was later replaced on the site by an opera house, now the restored Catherine Cummings Theater, operated by Cazenovia College.
+The Building and Site.
+The Free Church was later replaced on the site by an opera house, now the restored Catherine Cummings Theatre, operated by Cazenovia College.
 Grace Wilson’s apple orchard is the site of an apartment house; a historical marker placed in 2010 describes the Convention.